 8. Install pull-out drawers in lower cabinets.

-If you have cabinets that do not have pull-out drawers, install them to save you from having to sit on the floor to get the pot that you need.
+If you have cabinets without pull-out drawers, install them to save yourself from having to sit on the floor to get the pot you need.

 If you want to start recycling in your kitchen to reduce waste, you can do this easy task.
 Have a smaller bin for recycling cans in your kitchen for easy access.
 A small bin can be stored in a corner or under a cabinet and be emptied frequently.

-Use a junk drawer organizer with lots of compartments to help you manage the little items in your junk drawer.
+Use a junk drawer organizer with many compartments to help you manage the little items in your junk drawer.

 Check out the items that should be in a well-organized "junk drawer."
-And, let's call it something else, like a "frequently used supplies" drawer.
+Let's call it something else, like a "frequently used supplies" drawer.
+It shouldn't be used as a catch-all drawer or for things that don't have a home.

 11. Always buy expandable drawers.

-If you are storing silverware or serving utensils (Affiliate Link), use expandable drawer organizers to help maximize each of your drawer spaces.
+If you are storing silverware or serving utensils (Affiliate Link), use expandable drawer organizers to help maximize each drawer space.
 If they don't have your size, make one that is perfect for you.

 If you have wider drawers, consider making a DIY utensil organizer as I did recently.
 Here's how to make yours today.

-Sometimes we only need a divider to organize the large and small things in bigger or deeper drawers.
-To organize these areas, you can buy divider strips that are the length of your drawer and can easily split the area into 2 or three sections.
+Sometimes, we only need a divider to organize the large and small things in bigger or deeper drawers.
+To organize these areas, you can buy divider strips that are the length of your drawer and you can easily split the area into two or three sections.
 Custom Drawer Organizer Strips can be cut, and design your own layout.

-Another Kitchen Organizing tip is to visit this post about making your other drawers exactly the way you want them.
+Another Kitchen Organizing tip is to visit this post about making your other drawers exactly how you want them.
 CUSTOM DRAWER DIVIDERS – THE BEST WAY TO MAKE DRAWERS MORE FUNCTIONAL

 13. Organize your refrigerator with bins

-Instead of having several small items just lying around the kitchen, try using deep or shallow drawer bins inside your fridge to organize items into categories.
+Instead of having several small items around the kitchen, try using deep or shallow drawer bins inside your fridge to organize items into categories.

 14. Hang things on the available wall to save counter space.

-If you like to have music or video streaming in your kitchen while you are prepping for dinner, hang these items on the wall or under a cabinet, save counter space, or remove the TV or tablets altogether.
+If you like to have music or video streaming in your kitchen while you are prepping for dinner, hang these items on the wall or under a cabinet to save counter space or remove the TV or tablets (Affiliate Link) altogether.
 This works particularly well for smaller kitchens.

 15. Create a beverage station

-If you love coffee, place all your supplies and mugs above your coffee maker in the upper cabinet to save you time in the morning.
+If you love coffee, place all your supplies and mugs above your coffee maker in the upper cabinet to save time in the morning.
+A well-organized beverage station will make a peaceful morning routine (Affiliate Link) more satisfying.

-If you want to hold all your beverages, read more on the how to make a beverage station post.
+If you want to hold all your beverages, read more on the How to Make a Beverage Station post.
+In this post, you can see a list of everything that can be organized in this area.

 16. Install undercabinet lighting for more task lights.

-If your kitchen doesn't have a lot of task lights, install under-cabinet lighting to help with tasks and cleaning counters.
+If your kitchen doesn't have many task lights, install undercabinet lighting (Affiliate Link) to help with tasks and cleaning counters.
 It will help you see the very back area of your counter.
-The more lite an area is, the more likely it will stay clean and decluttered.
+The more light an area is, the more likely it will stay clean and decluttered.
 Below are some options I found on Amazon (affiliate).

 17. Create a Mom's Command Center in the Kitchen.